FinalKirb/finalkirb.github.io/docs/tools/android.md

 ## What are FOSS Apps?

 In today's technological landscape, it's easy to forget the beginning of home-made apps (homebrew, as some people put it) that used to be all around the start of personal computers.
-Nowadays, apps tend to be centralized and created by the big tech companies such as Google, Microsoft, Samsung, etc.
+Nowadays, apps tend to be centralized and created by the big tech companies such as Google, Microsoft, Samsung, you get the picture.

-While this has given better accessibility and some convenience to consumers in some regard, this also has made a majority of apps not only abuse their pricing or slash their functionality, but are sometimes straight up dangerous for your security and privacy
+While this has given better accessibility and some convenience to consumers in some regard, this also has made a majority of apps not only abuse their pricing or slash their functionality, but are sometimes straight up dangerous for your security and privacy.
 From the best effort of collaborators and users such as yourself, FOSS Apps (as in Free Open Source Software) apps can become a superior alternative to some of the popular proprietary apps that are out there on the market and may even allow the modification of certain apps from contributors to improve on their featureset.

-Here are a couple of FOSS apps I can generally recommend
+Here are a couple of FOSS apps I can generally recommend:

   * F-Droid - The Biggest Repo market for FOSS Apps.
 Comes in a lot of flavours too, my favorite is Droid-ify.
   * Aurora Store - An alternative for the Google Play Store for those who don't want to rely on Google.